This was the official website for the 2006 indie film, Illusion.

 The "20-something" segment was filmed in a darker, complex, artsy, moody and lush style, portraying a search for love in the face of discovering who one is at that age.
 The final "30-something" segment was intended to portray love in a more mature way, simple and honest, and Humphreys shot this in a naturalistic style, the beauty of the locations and simple framing of the camera work being a reflection of what love can be like at a more mature age.

 Shooting with limited financial resources necessitated a great deal of ingenuity to create what was essentially a much larger film than the budget allowed for, and there was a unique and fortuitous circumstance on Illusion.
 Because line producer Anahid Nazarian was a long-time employee of director and winemaker Francis Ford Coppola, she was able to obtain a large supply of his wines, which she then bartered for equipment, locations, and labor.
 In addition, Coppola lent the production his fine Arriflex 35mm camera, as well as other equipment and facilities.
-For the scenes shot in Maryland, Yamal engaged a company of Baltimore movers to transport the large props and equipment for the cave sequences.
+For the scenes shot in Maryland, Yamal engaged a company of really helpful residential Baltimore movers we found to transport the large props and equipment for the cave sequences.
 Because of the limited budget, the production was grateful that Von Paris Moving and Storage offered to donate both the trucks and the manpower for much of this effort.
 Peterson & Co. also contributed the rental vehicles and automotive props at this location.

 Dan Fried, an Executive Producer on Illusion, brought a ten-minute presentation reel to entitled entertainment.
 Entitled entertainment, a very new company, was looking for films that had a point of view, were distinctive, and needed help fulfilling their vision.
 “We were immediately struck by the potential of the film and by Michael’s enthusiasm, dedication, and most importantly his abilities as a director,” remembers Scott Disharoon, partner at entitled.
 "When we first sat down with him we knew immediately that as a director he had a vision for a film that would be both cinematic and heartfelt without being sentimental.
 What we didn't know was that he would be able to bring such a remarkable performance to the character of the son."
 James Burke, partner at entitled entertainment, concurs.
 "It is a rare talent that can play a role that asks him to age from a teenager to an adult and Goorjian did it seamlessly,” he says.